LOUIS BAY 2nd SCHOLARSHIP COMPETITION

 Please write "Louis Bay 2nd Competition" on the front of the envelope.

-**Regional or private high school students: Please note that the application and essay must be returned to your hometown mayor, not the mayor of the municipality where your high school is located, unless that is your hometown.**
+**Regional or private high school students: Please note that the application and essay must be returned to your hometown mayor, not the mayor of the municipality where your school is located, unless that is your hometown.**

 3. The Mayor or his designated committee will select one semifinalist from your municipality.